 How a seedling should be harvested depends on how the seed was planted.
 Ones grown in a plant pot must be carefully excavated and placed in its final location.
 Seedlings planted in an outdoor seedbed are somewhat easier to remove.
 In any case, the roots must be dug around and gently repacked in the desired location.
 Choosing a proper place for the young plant is another crucial factor in success.
 The area prepared must have full access to sunlight during the day, and free of any other significant plants or vegetation.
 A hole about two feet deep should be dug into the healthy soil.

 Oak seedlings are not ready for transplantation until the plants have grown at least six inches in height.
 Pine seedlings should be about six inches as well.
 At least three of the plants should be transplanted next to each other, increasing the chances of a fruitful growing tree.
 Not all facilities are to be planted and grown at the same time.
 Oak seedlings should be planted in the spring, while pine seedlings should be planted in the fall.

 Transplanted plants will need specialized care.
-Organic compost or mulch may be added around the early trunk for nutrition and to absorb excess moisture.
-The plants must be watered occasionally if necessary, but generally nature will tend to them from here.
+Organic compost or mulch may be added around the first trunk for nutrition and to absorb excess moisture.
+The plants must occasionally be watered if necessary, but generally, nature will tend to them from here.